 This survey of the fundamental problems of philosophy and their classification will allow the student to explain some of the basic questions of humanity.
 Attention is given to modern philosophers and their systems of thought.
 Emphasis will also be on Christian philosophy and ethics.
-Prerequisite: Any MT-WV course and sophomore standing.
+Prerequisite: Any MT-WV course.